ltlhuuu/Consistency_models_implement/README.md

 ## Different design choices

-There are some different design choices between the original consistency model and the improved CT,
+There are some different design choices between the original consistency model and the improved CT in the paper ["Improved techniques for training consistency models"](https://arxiv.org/abs/2310.14189).
 ![image](https://github.com/ltlhuuu/Consistency_models_implement/assets/70466570/38dbee6e-f4f4-420a-94a5-df32a2b4b501)